 Candidates may apply for a one-time extension of this time limitation.
-This application must be made in writing and approved by the candidate's advisor, thesis committee, department and Dean of Graduate Studies.
+This application must be made in writing and approved by the candidate's advisor, thesis committee, department and Graduate Dean.
 The application must include specific timelines and milestones for degree completion.
 If an extension is approved, failure to meet any timeline or milestone will trigger immediate withdrawal from the degree program.

-If the Dean of Graduate Studies denies an extension request, the candidate may appeal this decision to the Provost.
+If the Graduate Dean denies an extension request, the candidate may appeal this decision to the Provost.
 The appeal must be made in writing, must specifically state how the candidate believes the request submitted to the Dean met the requirements of the policy, and must be received no later than 10 business days from the date of notification of the Dean's denial of the original request.
 The Provost's decision is final.